bekisz/alakka/src/main/scala/org/montecarlo/examples/galtonwatson/readme.md

  In the root of the repository run :

-> sbt -J-Dspark.master=local[*] "runMain org.alakka.galtonwatson.Experiment 100"
+> sbt -J-Dspark.master=local[*] "runMain org.montecarlo.examples.galtonwatson.GwExperiment 100"

 The value `100` sepcifies how many trials per each lambda (i.e all possible distinct input to trials) the experiment should make.
 The more this number, the longer the experiment lasts, but yielding more precise values for the probability of survival.

 #### On a Spark Cluster

 Running millions of simulations can become computation intensive that can hardly be carried out by the few cores of your laptop.
-Luckily Alakka makes it possible to lunch our experiment on a remote Spark cluster as well.
+Luckily Monte Carlo / Multiverse  makes it possible to lunch our experiment on a remote Spark cluster as well.

 First, of course, you need to set up a [Spark]((https://spark.apache.org/)) cluster with [Livy](https://livy.apache.org/) as gateway.